 No, you may not re-submit an album/recording if it has been previously nominated in the same category.

 Exception: An Artist/Group may be nominated for a performance category – ALBUM/ARTIST/GROUP/BREAKTHROUGH ARTIST/BREAKTHROUGH GROUP OF THE YEAR and resubmit the same material the following year for a genre/craft category such as COUNTRY ALBUM OF THE YEAR (provided the material still falls within the eligibility period).

 Albums containing previously released tracks may qualify.
 50% of the album tracks must be new, if the album contains previously released tracks.
 The new versions of the tracks must be a new recording, re-recorded in the studio (CARAS may require proof).
 This criteria may not apply to Breakthrough Artist and Breakthrough Group of the Year as previously released tracks may be eligible at CARAS’ discretion.
 Live recordings or stripped down versions of previously released songs are NOT eligible.

 "Greatest Hits" packages are not eligible.
 Greatest hits packages are defined as albums containing over 50% of previously released cuts.
 Live albums are eligible only if 50% or greater of the cuts are new (not previously released or newly arranged).

 If an album has been previously released and then re-released in a different language with the same musical arrangement it will not qualify.

 You may submit a manufacturing invoice, a letter from the distributor or record company, or a contract showing Internet point of sale.
-The iTunes release date will also be considered.

-A full album is defined as having a minimum running time of 20:00+ unique minutes or six unique songs (meaning no remixes, acoustic, instrumental versions, added accompaniment etc).
+A full album is defined as having a minimum running time of 20:00+ unique minutes or six unique tracks (meaning no remixes, acoustic, instrumental versions, added accompaniment etc).
 An EP is defined as having a maximum running of 20:00 minutes.

 Yes, there are no restrictions on album/recordings being in English only.